Correct combat breathing: how and why

 • Exhalation

 A note by Master Kongling – Although it may appear a simple process, the bigger part of the beginners, do not implement breathing correctly.
-In the live moment of exercise or combat, they completely forget to breathe: they remain in apnea (unconsciously thinking that it is a less important action, that it would slow down them, etc.), the consequence is that they remain without energies in a matter of seconds.
+In the live moment of exercise or combat, they completely forget to breathe: they remain in apnea (unconsciously thinking that it is a less important action, that it slows down them, etc.), the consequence is that they remain without energy in a matter of seconds.

 The infinite possibilities of modulation of the breath